openvinotoolkit/openvino/docs/notebooks/stable-diffusion-torchdynamo-backend-with-output.rst

 .. parsed-literal::

-    2024-06-06 03:31:47.318537: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
+    2024-06-20 02:39:04.276174: I tensorflow/core/util/port.cc:110] oneDNN custom operations are on.
 You may see slightly different numerical results due to floating-point round-off errors from different computation orders.
 To turn them off, set the environment variable `TF_ENABLE_ONEDNN_OPTS=0`.
-    2024-06-06 03:31:47.352773: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
+    2024-06-20 02:39:04.310456: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
     To enable the following instructions: AVX2 AVX512F AVX512_VNNI FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.
-    2024-06-06 03:31:47.873530: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
+    2024-06-20 02:39:04.830578: W tensorflow/compiler/tf2tensorrt/utils/py_utils.cc:38] TF-TRT Warning: Could not find TensorRT
-    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-697/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/transformers/transformer_2d.py:34: FutureWarning: `Transformer2DModelOutput` is deprecated and will be removed in version 1.0.0.
+    /opt/home/k8sworker/ci-ai/cibuilds/ov-notebook/OVNotebookOps-708/.workspace/scm/ov-notebook/.venv/lib/python3.8/site-packages/diffusers/models/transformers/transformer_2d.py:34: FutureWarning: `Transformer2DModelOutput` is deprecated and will be removed in version 1.0.0.
 Importing `Transformer2DModelOutput` from `diffusers.models.transformer_2d` is deprecated and this will be removed in a future version.
 Please use `from diffusers.models.modeling_outputs import Transformer2DModelOutput`, instead. deprecate("Transformer2DModelOutput", "1.0.0", deprecation_message)

 Stable Diffusion with Diffusers library
 ---------------------------------------

+`back to top ⬆️ <#Table-of-contents:>`__

 To work with Stable Diffusion v2.1, we will use Hugging Face Diffusers library.
 To experiment with Stable Diffusion models, Diffusers exposes